 Tuberculosis in the lung lymph nodes in the image above.
 TB is now an Emergency Animal Disease.

 It is very difficult to differentiate between actinobasilosis and TB.
-To the eye actino pus has granules of small club like structures whereas TB pus is smoother in all cases the OPV must be notified and lab analysis conducted.
+To the eye actino pus has granules of small club like structures whereas TB pus is smoother in all cases the OPV must be notified, and lab analysis conducted.
 In a domestic establishment the State DPI must be notified via the EAD contact number 1800 675 888